civol/HDLRuby/README.md

 __Notes__:

-- It is still possible to extend HDLRuby to support hardware descriptions of higher level than RTL, please refer to section [Extending HDLRuby](#extend) for more details.
+- It is still possible to extend HDLRuby to support hardware descriptions of a higher level than RTL, please refer to section [Extending HDLRuby](#extending-hdlruby) for more details.
 - In this document, HDLRuby constructs will often be compared to their Verilog HDL or VHDL equivalents for simpler explanations.

 ## Introduction

 This introduction gives a glimpse of the possibilities of the language.
-However, we do recommend consulting the section about the [high-level programming features](#highfeat) to have a more complete view of the advanced possibilities of this language.
+However, we do recommend consulting the section about the [high-level programming features](#high-level-programming-features) to have a more complete view of the advanced possibilities of this language.

-At first glance, HDLRuby appears like any other HDL languages (like Verilog HDL or VHDL), for instance the following code describes a simple D-FF:
+At first glance, HDLRuby appears like any other HDL (like Verilog HDL or VHDL), for instance, the following code describes a simple D-FF:

 ```ruby
 system :dff do